chris-pearce/scally/README.md

 - **Your styles**
   all of the CSS you will write for your project.

-*It's imperative this order is maintained otherwise Scally won't work.*
+**N.B.** it's imperative this order is maintained otherwise Scally won't work.

 #### Your settings